sankalpmundra/Olympic_Games_Data_Analysis/README.md

 ---

-### BONUS: Has female participation in the Summer Olympics grown over time?
+## BONUS: Female Participation in the Summer Olympics

+### Overview

+This analysis explores the growth of female participation in the Summer Olympic Games from 1900 to 2016.
+Using data from the main `ATHLETE_EVENTS_SM` table, I have counted the number of unique female athletes that have participated in each edition of the Summer Olympics.

 ``` SQL []
 SELECT GAMES AS "Olympic Games",